kdheepak/blog/content/34-quality-of-life-features-in-neovim.md

 ---
-title: Three quality of life features in neovim
+title: Quality of life features in neovim
 category: blog
 date: 2020-06-27T09:42:32-06:00
 tags: neovim
 keywords: neovim, versus, vim, nightly, highlight, yank, text
-summary: Neovim has a few features that can make you more productive
+summary: Three features in neovim that can make you more productive
 ---

 I want to share three features in `neovim` quality of life improvements over `vim`, that are built in to the editor.